que-rb/que/docs/writing_reliable_jobs.md

       # Make changes to the database.
       widget.update price: price

-      # Destroy the job.
+      # Mark the job as finished, so it doesn't run again.
-      destroy
+      finish
     end
   end
 end
 ```

 Here, you're taking advantage of the guarantees of an [ACID](https://en.wikipedia.org/wiki/ACID) database.
-The job is destroyed along with the other changes, so either the write will succeed and the job will be run only once, or it will fail and the database will be left untouched.
+The job is finished along with the other changes, so either the write will succeed and the job will be run only once, or it will fail and the database will be left untouched.
 But even if it fails, the job can simply be retried, and there are no lingering effects from the first attempt, so no big deal.

 The more difficult type of job is one that makes changes that can't be controlled transactionally.
 For example, writing to an external service: